cliffordx/legalbai/pages/BarSyllabus___2025___Remedial Law.md

 			- 4. Properties exempt from execution
 			- 5. Proceedings where property is claimed by third persons
 			- 6. Effect of judgment or final orders
-			- collapsed:: true
-			  7. Aspects of res judicata
+			- 7. Aspects of res judicata
 				- a.
 Bar by prior judgment
 				- b.
 Conclusiveness of judgment
 			- 8. Enforcement and effect of foreign judgments or final orders